Andrew Hoberek

 Research and Teaching

-Contemporary US and global literature; twentieth and twenty-first-century American literature; comics and graphic novels; film and visual culture; hip-hop
+Contemporary US and global literature; twentieth and twenty-first-century American literature; African American literature; comics and graphic novels; film and visual culture

-Andrew Hoberek teaches courses in twentieth and twenty-first-century American literature and culture.
+Andrew Hoberek teaches courses in twentieth and twenty-first-century American literature and culture and in African American literature.
 He is the author of The Twilight of the Middle Class: Post-World War II American Fiction and White-Collar Work (Princeton University Press, 2005) and Considering Watchmen: Poetics, Property, Politics (Rutgers University Press, 2015).
-He is also the editor of The Cambridge Companion to John F. Kennedy (Cambridge University Press, 2015) and a former Comics/ Graphic Novels Editor of the Los Angeles Review of Books (https://lareviewofbooks.org), and has recently published an essay on Melville and insurrection in the journal American Literary History (https://academic.oup.com/alh/article-abstract/35/1/23/7049033).
-His current research projects include a book in progress on the song "Stand by Your Man" and its appearance in films of the 1970s, an essay on setting for the forthcoming Routledge Companion to the Novel, and another essay on the Icelandic writer Halldór Laxness's 1935 novel Independent People.
+He is also the editor of The Cambridge Companion to John F. Kennedy (Cambridge University Press, 2015) and co-editor, with Jason Gladstone and Daniel Worden, of the volume Postmodern/Postwar—And After (University of Iowa Press, 2016).
+He has recently published an essay on Don DeLillo's impact on contemporary culture in The Edinburgh Companion to Don DeLillo and the Arts (Edinburgh: Edinburgh University Press, 2023) and another on Melville and insurrection in the journal American Literary History (https://academic.oup.com/alh/article-abstract/35/1/23/7049033).
+His current research projects include books in progress on the 1970s Marvel comic book series The Micronauts and on the Tammy Wynette song "Stand by Your Man," an essay on setting for the forthcoming Routledge Companion to the Novel, and another essay on the Icelandic writer Halldór Laxness's 1935 novel Independent People.
 He is also an affiliate faculty member in the Black Studies Program (https://blackstudies.missouri.edu).

 Awards and Honors